-Use this page to geocode a large number of addresses, postcodes or ZIP codes.
+Use this page to geocode a large number of UK postcodes.
 Paste them into the 'Addresses' box (each address separated by a new line), choose your options and hit the 'Geocode' button.
 Then go and make a cup of tea and when you return the 'Output' box should have comma separated geocoded addresses, in latitude/longitude and easting/northing (if you've chosen the UK option).

 Why does it slow down after a few hundred addresses?